appliedblockchain/ab-website/_posts/2021-03-10-growing-ecosystem-non-fungible-tokens.md

 ---
 layout: "post"
 title: "The growing ecosystem of non-fungible tokens (NFTs)"
-lead: "This month prestigious auction house Christies sold their first digital art using blockchain NFT (non-fungible tokens) for $69 million, and the NBA saw over $230 in new revenue from its NFT based Top Shots digital collectibles"
+subtitle: "This month prestigious auction house Christies sold their first digital art using blockchain NFT (non-fungible tokens) for $69 million, and the NBA saw over $230 in new revenue from its NFT based Top Shots digital collectibles"
 image: "ecosystem.jpg"
 category: "Blog"
 ---